Endorsements!

 Thomas Jennings

-The Lane Community College Board of Education made history when it appointed Holli Johnson in March, making her the first African American board member in the college’s history.
+The Lane Community College Board of Education made history when it appointed Holli Johnson in March, making her the first female African American board member in the college’s history.
 In May, voters can make history by electing the first-ever African American woman to a four-year term to the LCC board.

 Johnson attended community college in Santa Barbara, California, at the start of her education career, and she told EW that a kind administrator helped her navigate the process when she first enrolled.
 After graduating from community college, she went on to earn a bachelor’s degree from the University of Oregon and then a master’s at Oregon State.
 She’s worked in education for 25 years, with an impressive résumé.